sivarajankumar/web-invoice/readme.txt

 * Send invoice notifications to customers with a secured link back to the web invoice
 * Send invoice reminders to customers with a secured link back to the web invoice
 * Accept credit card payment via PayPal Payflow, Authorize.net, Sage Pay or MerchantPlus NaviGate
-* Moneybookers, AlertPay, Google Checkout or PayPal available if you don't have a credit card processing account
+* Moneybookers, AlertPay, Google Checkout, 2Checkout or PayPal available if you don't have a credit card processing account
 * Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature, Google Checkout Subscriptions, PayPal, AlertPay or Moneybookers
 * Force web invoice pages to be viewed in SSL mode
 * Archive old invoices